-The subsequent impact analysis is to demonstrate that environmental impacts associated with the project are consistent with the previously certified MND.
 The following includes the project-specific environmental review pursuant to the CEQA.
+The Citywide Pipelines MND determined the potential to impact Historical/Cultural Resources (Archaeology, Built Environment), Paleontological Resources, and Land Use (MHPA).
 The analysis in this document evaluates the adequacy of the MND relative to the project.